Syncleus/maven-mongodb-plugin/README.md

                     </initialization>
                 </initializations>
                 <!-- optional, Specifies a collection of initialization scripts
-                     to be run across various databases in the MongoDB instance -->
+                     to be run across various databases in the MongoDB instance,
+                     WARNING: initializations are deprecated, avoid using them.-->
             </configuration>
         </execution>
         <execution>